artie-labs/terraform-provider-artie/docs/resources/destination.md

 page_title: "artie_destination Resource - artie"
 subcategory: ""
 description: |-
-  Artie Destination resource
+  Artie Destination resource.
+This represents a database or data warehouse that you want to replicate data to.
+Destinations are used by Deployments.
 ---

 # artie_destination (Resource)

-Artie Destination resource
+Artie Destination resource.
+This represents a database or data warehouse that you want to replicate data to.
+Destinations are used by Deployments.